-\begin{proposition} There exist a quadratically convex compact surface $S$ in $ H^{3}$ and an oriented line $\ell $ not intersecting $S$ which is a periodic point of the associated outer billiard map and whose holonomy is not zero. \end{proposition}
+The definition also makes sense in Euclidean space, but every periodic orbit has zero holonomy.
+We exhibit a periodic orbit in hyperbolic space with nonzero holonomy.

-Apart from the usual questions on the dynamics of a general system, the following is specific of the outer billiard map $B$ on $\mathcal{L}_{-1}$ associated with a surface $S$ in $H^3$: For $S$ the round sphere in hyperbolic space, $B$ preserves parallelism (in the sense that for any $ \ell\in \mathcal{L}_{-1}$, $B^{n}\left( \ell \right) $ remains orthogonal to a certain totally geodesic surface).
-We wonder whether this property characterizes the sphere.
-This is related to the issue of defining shadows of convex surfaces in $H^{3}$.
+\begin{proposition} There exist a quadratically convex closed surface $S$ in $ H^{3}$ and an oriented line $\ell$ not intersecting $S$ which is a periodic point of the associated outer billiard map and whose holonomy is not zero. \end{proposition}